-Cf. Financial Services and Markets Act 2000 (FSMA), section 90, Schedule 10.
+36 Cf. Financial Services and Markets Act 2000 (FSMA), section 90, Schedule 10.

-Financial Services and Markets Act 2000 (FSMA), section 90 and section 90A.
+37 Financial Services and Markets Act 2000 (FSMA), section 90 and section 90A.

-Patel v.
+38 Patel v.
 Mirza, para.
 95 et seq.

-The U.S. Congress tends to use securities legislation to further corporate governance issues, cf. A. C. Pritchard, Corporate Governance, Capital Markets, and Securities Law, in The Oxford Handbook of Corporate Law and Governance (J.N. gordon and W.-G. Ringe eds., 2015).
+39 The U.S. Congress tends to use securities legislation to further corporate governance issues, cf. A. C. Pritchard, Corporate Governance, Capital Markets, and Securities Law, in The Oxford Handbook of Corporate Law and Governance (J.N. gordon and W.-G. Ringe eds., 2015).
 In Prichard's view, this tendency is not without downsides, of which the major seems to be a flight from U.S. listings.
 This trend, however, would be countered most effectively by adopting international standards rather than by scaling back the support which securities law may lend to corporate governance issues.

-Be this as it may, there is another reason why Mozambique does not have to pay back this loan.
-The official guarantee was illegal because the former finance minister who signed the guarantee did not have the authority to do so.
+have the authority to do so.
 Art.
 179 (1) (p) of the constitution of Mozambique reads: